Panther114/WhiteBoard-Downloader/README.md

 3. **Downloading Process**

 * The script will open Chrome, log into Blackboard, and fetch courses starting with "2025I".
+This means that the code is only suitable for 10th grade students this year.
+This issue will be addressed in the near future.
 * It automatically navigates course menus and downloads all available materials into the `downloads` folder.
 * Folder structure mirrors Blackboard course organization.